stockholmuniversity/smeta/README.md

 Simple OIDC Relying Party which requests claims to map into:
 * `preferred_username` (primary key of the user)
 * `email` (and probably `email_verified` as well)

+## verifiers

+### email
+Might be strange since we already got an email from the authenticator, but this is an external or maybe a personal email.
+Gets verified by a secure, verification email with relative short timeout.

+### ssh-keys

+Upload your ssh-keys and then verify them by ssh:ing with that they into smeta with a unique username which we then can verify that the user holds the ssh-key.

+### pgpkeys

+FIXME

+### github

+FIXME

+### webauthn

+FIXME